 When writing your blogs, talk to your audience using language they understand.
 Don’t get carried away with industry jargon and buzz words, unless you’re confident these will resonate with prospective clients.
 Look at how your audience communicate with each other online (on social media and discussion forums for example) and adapt your language and tone of voice to match theirs.

 Building up a successful blog takes time, but you’ll ultimately be rewarded for your content creation efforts.
-Google and other search engines love relevant, well-optimised content that isn’t overtly ‘salesy’ and, in time, you should find more visitors coming to your website.
+Google and other search engines love relevant, well-optimised content that isn’t overly ‘salesy’ and, in time, you should find more visitors coming to your website.
 In turn, this should result in more enquiries, more leads and – ultimately – more sales and higher profits.

 READ MORE: Benefits of blogging for businesses